antonia-white/space-invaders/TESTING.md

    ![Gameplay](documentation/testing/gameplay-screenshot.png)

 - [x] navigate through the website and game easily and fluidly
    >The home menu modal allows for simple navigation between modals with the click of a button.
 Back buttons on the instructions and scoreboard modals allow for navigation back to the home menu.
-Clciking the start button allows the user to begin gameplay.
+Clicking the start button allows the user to begin gameplay.
    ![Home Menu](documentation/testing/home-menu-screenshot.png)

 - [x] access instructions on how to play the game and game aims